mohamadi7613/mycheat/py/django.md

 duration

+### Multiple apps

++ Built-in apps (admin, auth, sessions)
++ Creating multiple apps within a single project promotes modularity, scalability, maintainability and  better Team Collaboration
++ it avoids monolithic code, making debugging and testing easier.
++ Each app handles a `specific functionality` which is reusable and independent (e.g., users, blog, payments).
++ `Reusibility`: A well-designed users app can be reused across multiple projects.

 ### User admin page
 1. active: when we add a new user inside admin panel just this field is checked
 2. staff status: you can see admin panel   ===> staff member